speedd-project/speedd/speedd-ml/docs/Installation.md

 ## Dependencies
 In order to build SPEEDD Machine Learning Module from source, you need to have Java SE Development Kit (e.g., OpenJDK) version 8 or higher and [SBT](http://www.scala-sbt.org) (v0.13.x) installed in your system.

-All library dependencies are defined inside the `build.sbt` file.
+All library dependencies are defined inside the `build.sbt`.
 The module requires the following projects to be locally build and published:

 **1.** Clone and publish locally the auxlib project:
 ```bash